01spirit/tsbs/docs/cassandra.md

 #### `-replication-factor` (type: `int`, default: `1`)

-Level of replication for each write, i.e., number of nodes to store the data on.
+Level of replication for each write, d.e., number of nodes to store the data on.
 Only applies a multi-node cluster.

 #### `-write-timeout` (type: `duration`, default: `10s`)